-The appointment of BDO USA, LLP as our independent registered public accounting firm (Proposal No. 2) and approval of the advisory (non-binding) vote regarding fiscal 2022 executive officer compensation (Proposal No. 3) each require the affirmative vote of a majority of the shares represented and voting at the annual meeting.
-The approval of the amendment and restatement of our Certificate of Incorporation (Proposal No. 4) requires the affirmative vote of the holders of at least 662/3% of the voting power of the outstanding shares of the Company.
+The appointment of BDO USA, P.A. as our independent registered public accounting firm (Proposal No. 2) and approval of the advisory (non-binding) vote regarding fiscal 2023 executive officer compensation (Proposal No. 3) each require the affirmative vote of a majority of the shares represented and voting at the annual meeting.
+The option of one year, two years or three years (Proposal No. 4) that receives the highest number of votes cast by stockholders will be the frequency for the advisory vote on executive compensation that we will consider to have been recommended by our stockholders.